coinbump/PhaseJumpPro/modules/interface/interface.md

 ### Usage

-Use in conjunction with an object such as `MouseOverFocuser2D` that sets the `hasFocus` state.
+- Use in conjunction with an object such as `MouseOverFocuser2D` that sets the `hasFocus` state.
+- Objects must have a collider for the mouse detection to work

 ### Stability